monjer/IOSAutoResize/README.md

 UIView's autoresizingMask property can contribute to the process of compute the view's new frame , so
 we can realize some common user interface layout more simplier ，such as sidebar , custom toolbar .ect .
+This project simply shows some common autoresizingMask property's usage .